Understanding Bagchal: Traditional Strategy Meets Modern AI

 The First Attempt: When Perfect Becomes Boring

-My first AI was mathematically beautiful and absolutely terrible to play against.
-I implemented a standard minimax algorithm with alpha-beta pruning—the kind of thing that looks impressive in computer science papers:
+My initial AI implementation was mathematically elegant and absolutely terrible to play against.
+I started with textbook minimax with alpha-beta pruning—the kind of algorithm that looks impressive in computer science papers:

 if (depth === 0 || isTerminal(state)) {